soywod/react-use-bireducer/README.md

 changes and effectful computations.
-I find the Model-View-Update pattern (which the [Elm architecture](https://guide.elm-lang.org/architecture/) is based on) really effective for this kind of task. `useBireducer` implements this pattern by combining two reducers (hence the name): a state reducer and an effect reducer.
+I find the Model-View-Update pattern (which the [Elm architecture](https://guide.elm-lang.org/architecture/) is based on) really efficient for this kind of task. `useBireducer` takes inspiration from this pattern and proposes a solution based on two reducers (hence the name): a state reducer and an effect reducer.

-The state reducer is really close to `useReducer`, except that it returns the new state AND the effects to execute:
+The state reducer is really close to `useReducer`, except that it returns the new state AND the effects to schedule:

 ```typescript
 type StateReducer<S, A, E> = (state: S, action: A) => [S, Array<E>];
 ```

-The effect reducer just executes effects and can return a cleanup function.
+The effect reducer executes effects and can return a cleanup function.
 This cleanup function is called when the component unmounts:

 ```typescript